 At the heart of the definition of a great place to work – a place where employees "trust the people they work for, have pride in what they do, and enjoy the people they work with" – is the idea that a great workplace is measured by the quality of three interconnected relationships:

 - The relationship between employees and their jobs/company

 - The relationship between employees and other employees

 The Great Place to Work® Institute offers services that help companies and institutions to build on their strengths and shows them where opportunities for improvement within these three key relationships will enhance their workplaces.

 The Institute's tools go far beyond typical employee surveys and appraisal methods to uncover a wide variety of management practices and attitudes that are often overlooked.

 Every year The Great Place to Work® Institute Argentina works together with Clarín Newspaper to publish the BEST COMPANIES TO WORK ON IN ARGENTINA.

 The Dimensions of the Great Place to Work® Model

 Trust is the essential ingredient for the primary workplace relationship between the employee and the employer.
 According to this model, trust is composed of three dimensions: Credibility, Respect, and Fairness.

-At an organization that is fair, economic success is shared equitably through compensation and benefit programs.
-Everybody receives equitable opportunity for recognition.
-Decisions on hiring and promotions are made impartially, and the workplace seeks to free itself of discrimination, with clear processes for appealing and adjudicating disputes.
+At a fair organization, economic success is shared equitably through compensation and benefit programs.
+Everybody receives equitable opportunities for recognition.
+Decisions on hiring and promotions are made impartially, and the workplace seeks to free itself of discrimination, with transparent processes for appealing and mediating disputes.
 To be fair, you must be just.